tch0/toy_cpu/README.md

 ## A Soft Core Toy CPU
-Five-stage pipeline, compatible with MIPS32 ISA, not all instructions in MIPS32 are avaliable.
+Five-stage pipeline, compatible with MIPS32 ISA, not all instructions in MIPS32 are available.

 Run tests:
 ```